Qubit-qudit entanglement transfer in defect centers with high-spin nuclei: Effect of exchange coupling on nuclear-spin entanglement

+This describes virtual transitions between successive nuclear spin levels, weighted by the inverse energy cost of the corresponding electron spin flip-flop transition.
+In the qubit case $I=1/2$, the error resulting from this second-order correction can be calibrated away, because the r.h.s.~can be described by ($m_s$-dependent) scalar and $I_z$ terms, as those in $H_0$.
+In the case $I>1/2$, the error on a CPHASE gate becomes difficult to correct.
+However, since the conditional Hamiltonians for the two electron qubit states still commute, the spin-echo technique described in Sec.~\ref{sec:decoupling} also erases an electron-nuclear entangling mechanism resulting from the second-order correction.
+Therefore, an error from $A_\perp$ coupling manifests itself mainly during the qubit-qudit entanglement transfer rather than during electron-electron entangling attempts, and this error is estimated below.

-To give an explicit example of the Hamiltonian resulting from such a Schrieffer-Wolff transformation, we consider $S=1$ and $I=1$ (\isotope{N}{14}V center) and select the states $m_s=0$ and $m_s=+1$ as the qubit subspace.
+To give an explicit example of the Hamiltonian, we consider ${s=1}$ and $I=1$ (\isotope{N}{14}V center) and select the states $m_s=0$ and $m_s=+1$ as the qubit subspace.
 We also take $\xi_a = \xi_b \equiv \xi$ again.
 The unperturbed conditional Hamiltonians from \eref{eq:Heff} are

 and the corrections to be added are given by